Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

+In this section, we qualitatively evaluate our method by observing fine-grained expression details in the generated images.

+\textbf{Evaluation on DISFA.} We compare our EET with GANimation on DISFA images in Fig~\ref{fig:disfa_comp}.
+Note that these example images do not have strong expressions, in which fine-grained emotions are hidden in eyes as well as tiny muscle actions around brows and lips.
+We can see that GANimation fails to completely swap the expressions between $\mathbf{I}^a$ to $\mathbf{I}^b$ for the first and second image pairs, and only transfers partial expression details in $\dot{\mathbf{I}}^b$ of the third image pair.
+In contrast, EET is able to completely transfer fine-grained expression details, in which both global expressions and local muscle actions look natural in the generated images.

-\textbf{Qualitative Results.} Figure~\ref{fig:rafd_comp} presents the expression transfer results of these methods between unpaired images with both identical poses and different poses on RaFD.
+\textbf{Evaluation on RaFD.} Here we evaluate the expression transfer between unpaired images with various expression appearance differences including large pose differences.
+Fig.~\ref{fig:rafd_comp} presents the comparison of expression transfer results between RaFD images with identical poses or different poses.

 It can be observed that the results of StarGAN for some pairs are a little blurry with shadows, especially for the lips.
-The expressions are partially transferred such as $\dot{\mathbf{I}}^b$ of the first pair in Figure~\ref{fig:rafd_comp}(a) showing mixed expressions of fear and disgust.
-Although HomoInterpGAN generates images with higher quality than StarGAN, the identities of target images are significantly changed.
-For example, it seems that the gender of $\dot{\mathbf{I}}^b$ of the third pair in Figure~\ref{fig:rafd_comp}(a) is changed from male to female.
-By contrast, our method EET is able to transfer expressions to generate realistic images while preserving original identity information.
-Moreover, EET has a stronger ability of transferring fine expression details than StarGAN and HomoInterpGAN such as lifting one side of the lip corners, as illustrated in $\dot{\mathbf{I}}^b$ of the first pair in Figure~\ref{fig:rafd_comp}(b).
-For unpaired images with large pose differences, our approach can generate high-quality images by disentangling fine-grained expressions from other attributes including poses.
+The expressions are partially transferred such as $\dot{\mathbf{I}}^b$ of the first pair in Fig.~\ref{fig:rafd_comp}(a) showing mixed expressions of fear and disgust.
+Although HomoInterpGAN generates images with higher quality than StarGAN, the identities of generated images look like the mixtures of identities of the source and target images.
+For example, it seems that the gender of $\dot{\mathbf{I}}^b$ of the third pair in Fig.~\ref{fig:rafd_comp}(a) is changed from male to female.
+In contrast, our method EET is able to transfer expressions to generate realistic images while preserving original identity information.
+Besides, EET has a stronger ability of transferring fine expression details than StarGAN and HomoInterpGAN such as lifting one side of the lip corners, as illustrated in $\dot{\mathbf{I}}^b$ of the first pair in Fig.~\ref{fig:rafd_comp}(b).
+This is due to that our approach explicitly disentangles AU-related feature and AU-free feature, in which the former contains fine-grained expression information and the latter contains other attributes including pose.

-\textbf{Quantitative Results.} Besides the above visual comparisons, we also quantitatively evaluate our method in terms of both expression transfer and identity preservation on RaFD.
-For each image in the $504$ test images, we randomly select $5$ images from other subjects, resulting in $2,520$ pairs.
-StarGAN, HomoInterpGAN and our EET are employed to generate two new images with swapped expressions for each input pair, respectively.
-To perform a reliable and fair evaluation about expression transfer, we use OpenFace to annotate continuous intensities of $12$ AUs for the generated $5,040$ images.
-Table~\ref{tab:quant_expression} shows the PCC and MSE between the AU intensities of the original source images and generated target images.
-It can be observed that our EET outperforms other methods especially for PCC results, which demonstrates the effectiveness of our method for transferring fine-grained AU details.